Brand development that increases sales velocity, guaranteed.

 Here’s a quick overview of a few testing techniques we use to deliver clients a measurable, predictable return on investment:

 • Category Baseline Testing.
-Gain a comprehensive understanding of your product’s position within the competitive landscape, identifying key opportunities for growth.
+Gain a comprehensive understanding of your product’s position in the competitive landscape and identify key opportunities for growth.

 • Pack Words Claims Testing.
 Optimize front-of-pack messaging to maximize consumer appeal and drive purchase decisions.

 • Package Design Screener Testing.
-Evaluate initial design concepts by stripping away many of the pack messaging elements, leaving just enough context to measure whether or not we’ve given consumers an adequate frame of reference.
+Evaluate initial design concepts by stripping away many of the pack messaging elements, leaving just enough context to determine whether we’ve given consumers an adequate frame of reference.

 • Purchase Intent Testing.
 Measure the lift in purchase intent for brand refreshes, redesigns, or new products by simulating consumer behavior in a retail setting.